QuentinPhrl/QuentinPhrl/README.md

 - 👋 Hi, I’m @QuentinPhrl
 - 👀 I’m interested in Ios and web developpement and cloud infrastructure
-- 🌱 I’m currently learning Swift Ui
+- 🌱 I’m currently learning Swift Ui, some data science and VueJS
 - 💞️ I’m looking to collaborate on SwiftUi

 <!---